Ents24/public-api-docs/blueprint/blueprint.md

 #### Event Genres [GET]
 + Parameters
   + parent\_key (optional, string, `music`) ...
 The parent of genre you want a list of genres for.
-E.G: E.G: music, comedy or theatre-shows.
+E.G: music, comedy or theatre-shows.
   + parent\_genres\_only (optional, boolean, `1`) ...
 Decides whether or not subgenres are included in the genre list. ***NB:*** *This parameter is disregarded if the `parent_key` parameter is set in the same request.*

 + Request